Enterprise-CMCS/macpro-security-hub-sync/README.md

 - By default, CRITICAL and HIGH severity findings get issues created in Jira.
 However, this is configurable in either direction (more or less sensitivity).
 - When the utility runs, previously created Jira issues that no longer have an active finding are closed.
 In this way, Jira issues can be automatically closed as the Findings are resolved, if you run the utility on a schedule (recommended).

-## Synchronization Process
+## Sync Process

 The SecurityHubJiraSyncOptions class's main function is sync.
 The sync process follows this process:
-1. Get all open Security Hub issues from Jira
+1. Get all open Security Hub issues (identified by a label convention) from Jira
 2. Get all current findings from Security Hub
 3. Close existing Jira issues if their finding is no longer active/current
-4. Create Jira issue for current findings that do not already have a Jira issue
+4. Create Jira issue (including labels from our label convention) for current findings that do not already have a Jira issue

-## Usage and Getting Started
+## Usage

 To install the package run the following command: